-The Ekiden route is subject to last minute change due to environmental or wildlife issues.
-Parks Canada has implemented a new flag system when identifying potential wildlife risk.
+The Ekiden route is always subject to last minute change due to environmental or wildlife issues.
+Parks Canada has implemented a flag system when identifying potential wildlife risk.

 Green flag: no wildlife issues

 Yellow flag: The event may continue along the planned route, but the participants are to be warned of the wildlife sighting and to use caution in the area, potentially having to slow down, stop, or turn around.

 Red flag: wildlife are present and there is a high risk of conflict (i.e.: within 100m of the race route).
 The event is not permitted to proceed as planned and all people must remain at a safe distance as designated by the RMO(s).
 Depending on the timing of a red flag, it could result in a re-route (using one of the other legs of the race) or a delay.
 If this occurs, race organizers will give runners as much notice as possible.
 Due to the nature of Ekiden having five legs to work with, it is unlikely that wildlife would force a complete closure of any one leg.

 If you see wildlife on the course, report it to a nearby volunteer or race official.
 If you have your cell phone and are not near a race official/volunteer then you can call Banff dispatch at 403-762-1470 and identify yourself as an Ekiden participant.
 They will notify us by radio.

 The lengths of Ekiden can vary greatly, but our Ekiden covers 42.195 km, a full marathon distance with five relay runners covering various distances.